 - 6.1.
 Right to cancel: You have the right to cancel your registration for a module or qualification within 14 calendar days of the date of the email or letter confirming our acceptance of your registration. - 6.2.
 Cancellation before the module starts: If you wish to cancel your registration after the 14-day period without incurring a fee liability, you must cancel before the module start date. - 6.3.
-Refund: If either paragraph 6.1 or 6.2 apply, you will receive a full refund of fees paid or a waiver of any remaining fees. - 6.4.
+Refund: If either paragraph 6.1 or 6.2 apply you will receive a full refund of fees paid or a waiver of any remaining fees. - 6.4.
 Please follow the cancellation procedures set out in the Changing Your Study Plans Policy. - 6.5.
-If you cancel your registration in line with paragraphs 6.1 and 6.2, we will not request payment of any tuition fee loan from SFW.
-Any OUSBA loan agreement will be cancelled.
+If you cancel your registration in line with paragraphs 6.1 and 6.2, any OUSBA loan agreement will be cancelled.

-Deferrals and withdrawals
+Deferrals and Withdrawals

 6.6.
 Monitoring engagement: We monitor your engagement in line with the Attendance and Participation Policy.
-If you stop studying without following the proper deferral process, your registration may be cancelled, and any maintenance funding suspended to ensure proper management of public funds.
+If you stop studying without following the proper deferral process, your registration may be cancelled.

 - 6.7.
 Effective date for deferrals and withdrawals: The date you defer or withdraw is crucial as it determines your eligibility for fee refunds or waivers and affects your academic record.
 Withdrawal will take effect from the date you contact us to withdraw, or from the date you last actively participated in your studies, whichever is earliest.
-Paragraph 6.18 outlines the dates used to calculate your fee liability and any fee refunds or waivers. - 6.8.
-Overpayment of maintenance funding: Depending on the timing of your deferral or withdrawal (paragraph 6.18), or if you stop studying without following the deferral process, you may owe money to SFW for your maintenance funding. - 6.9.
+Paragraph 6.16 outlines the dates used to calculate your fee liability and any fee refunds or waivers. - 6.8.
 Notification: You must inform us of your intention to defer or withdraw using the procedure in the Changing Your Study Plans Policy.
-Failure to notify us makes you ineligible for fee refunds and may affect your entitlement to maintenance funding. - 6.10.
-Fee payment: You must pay the agreed fees even if you subsequently defer your studies, unless you are entitled to a refund. - 6.11.
-Tuition fee loans: If you pay with a tuition fee loan and then defer or withdraw, you will not be liable for fees due after the deferral or withdrawal date, and your loan liability will be adjusted accordingly. - 6.12.
+Failure to notify us makes you ineligible for fee refunds. - 6.9.
+Fee payment: You must pay the agreed fees even if you subsequently defer your studies, unless you are entitled to a refund. - 6.10.
 Refunds: If you defer or withdraw after the module starts and more than 14 days after registration: - Refunds or fee waivers are only available under certain conditions, which depend on your funding method and when you defer or withdraw from your module.
-See paragraph 6.18 below for more details. - 6.13.
-Final deferral date: The final deferral date is the last date you can defer your module.
+See paragraph 6.16 for more details. - 6.11.
+Final deferral date: The final deferral date is the last date that you can defer your module.
 This is the last working day before you sit the exam or submit the end-of-module assessment (EMA) or, for modules that do not have an EMA, the last working day before the submission deadline for the final piece of assessed work.
-Refer to StudentHome or your module website for specific deadlines. - 6.14.
-OUSBA Loan deferral: If you have paid your fees using an OUSBA loan, you must formally notify us of your intention to defer.
+Refer to StudentHome or your module website for specific deadlines. - 6.12.
+OUSBA loan deferral: If you have paid your fees using an OUSBA loan, you must formally notify us of your intention to defer.
 Simply stopping your studies or payments without notification will leave you liable for the full fees and any payments due under your credit agreement.
 Any OUSBA loan agreement will be adjusted so that it matches your module fee liability.
-OUSBA will contact you directly if there are any changes to your loan balance or payment schedule due to deferral.
+OUSBA will contact you directly if there are any changes to your loan balance or payment schedule due to deferral. - 6.13.

-6.15.
 Withdrawal by us: In rare cases where we need to withdraw a module, qualification, or programme of study, reasonable steps will be taken to ensure you can continue your studies as outlined in the Student Protection Plan and Conditions of Registration.
 If continuation is not possible, the Refund and Compensation Policy outlines the criteria for refunds or compensation.